brightly-salty/qbcanon/literature/american.md

     Charlie
 - Charlie drinks one drink a day to keep his cravings at bay.
 It turns out he locked Helen out in a snowstorm, resulting in her death.

+The Great Gatsby

+"Winter Dreams"

+### Robert Frost

+"The Mending Wall"

+"Out, Out"

+"Nothing Gold Can Stay"

+"Birches"

+"Fire and Ice"

+"The Gift Outright"

+- read at Kennedy's inauguration

+### Allen Ginsberg

+"Howl"

+- "I saw the best minds of my generation destroyed by madness"

+### Lorraine Hansberry

+A Raisin in the Sun

+The Sign in Sidney Brustein's Window

+### Nathaniel Hawthorne

+The Scarlet Letter

+The House of Seven Gables

+The Blithedale Romance

+"The Minister's Black Veil"

+"Young Goodman Brown"

+### Joseph Heller

+Catch-22

+### Lilian Hellman

+Little Foxes

+### Ernest Hemingway

+A Farewell to Arms

+For Whom the Bell Tolls

+The Sun Also Rises

+### Washington Irving

+"Rip Van Winkle"

+"The Legend of Sleepy Hollow"

+### Harper Lee

+To Kill a Mockingbird

+### Jack London

+The Call of the Wild

+### Herman Melville

+Moby Dick

+Billy Budd: Foretop Man

+### Arthur Miller

+The Crucible

+Death of a Salesman

+All My Sons

+### Toni Morrison

+Song of Solomon

+- Robert Smith puts on blue silk wings and throws himself off the Mercy Hospital
+- Milkman Dead is the first baby born in said hospital
+- He is raised by his aunt Pilate, sisters First Corinthians and Magdalene, and Cousin Hagar.
+- He robs Pilate\'s shack with his friend Guitar, a member of the Seven Days hate group
+- He meets a midwife named Circe who delivered his grandfather
+- He stays in the small town of Shalimar, and hears of his great grandfather, the flying african Solomon.
+- Guitar shoots Pilate

 ### Frank Norris